 - Gives you a picture of your overall financial health.
-Just like it’s important to get a physical every year to make sure your body is okay, it’s important to give your finances a check-up too to make sure that they’re in good shape as a whole.
+Just like it’s important to get a physical every year to make sure your body is healthy, it’s important to give your finances a check-up too to make sure that they’re in good shape.

 Checklist Item #1: Educate Yourself On Year-End Tax Issues

 Tax issues can be daunting for lots of people, both those who are new to FI and those who have been working towards FI for a while.
 It’s tempting to leave it off of your year-end financial checklist.